JetBrains/kotlin-web-site/pages/docs/reference/basic-syntax.md

 See [Null-safety](null-safety.html).

-## Using type checks and automatic casts
+## Type checks and automatic casts

 The *is*{: .keyword } operator checks if an expression is an instance of a type.
 If an immutable local variable or property is checked for a specific type, there's no need to cast it explicitly: